nerminsamet/houghnet/README.md

 ## License

 HoughNet is released under the MIT License (refer to the [LICENSE](readme/LICENSE) file for details).
 We developed HoughNet on top of [CenterNet](https://github.com/xingyizhou/CenterNet).
-Please refer to the License of CenterNet for more.
+Please refer to the License of CenterNet for more detail.

 ## Citation